therealfrs/dotfiles/README.md

-# .rc-files
+# Dotfiles
-My .rc files
+My Dotfiles
-a list of my .rc files to keep all my config prefrences in one place
+a list of my dotfiles to keep all my config prefrences in one place.

+At some point I need to use stow or something to install them.